ditrit/toscator/README.md

 * modify tosca_1_3.yaml
 * create a new tosca_x.yaml file

-In both cases, you should preprocess the file to generate a new tosca_x.js file that will be used to parse.
+In both cases, you should preprocess the file (convert a YAML grammar to JSON) to generate a new tosca_x.js file that will be used to parse.
 Otherwise it will preprocess it at every run.

+If you want to use the default current (TOSCA 1.3) grammar, simply uncomment the preprocess line in `compilation.js`, run the compilation once, modify the first line of `tosca_1_3.js` back to `import { parse as parse_input } from 'lidy-js'`, and comment the preprocess line again.

 To preprocess, you have to follow these steps:
 * Run this